uwmadison-cs564/project-2/src/projects/2-page-cache/README.md

 git clone URL
 ```

-Alternatively, if you plan to host your code on GitHub, fork the repository into your own **private** repository.
+Alternatively, if you plan to host your code on GitHub, you'll need to duplicate the repository into your own **private** repository.
+To do so, follow these [instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository).

 Then, navigate into the project directory.